Case Study #1

 What Was Fixed

-Treat this example as a warning: validate restore behavior before a real outage forces the test.
+Treat this example as a warning: test restore behavior before a real outage, failed drive, deleted file, or ransomware event forces the test.

 Business Impact